MicrosoftDocs/architecture-center/docs/example-scenario/data/synapse-exploratory-data-analytics.md

 ![Data Sandboxing](media/EDA/sandboxing.png)

-In the industry we call this EDA or _Exploratory Data Analytics_.
+The industry calls this EDA, or _Exploratory Data Analytics_.

 Conceptually, here are the steps:

 - Data acquisition.
 We need to determine what data sources we need to ingest into our data lake/sandbox and then bring that data into the `landing` area of our lake.
-In Azure we have tools like Azure Data Factory and Azure Logic Apps that can do this quickly.
+In Azure we have tools like Azure Data Factory and Azure Logic Apps that can do data ingestion quickly.

 - Data sandboxing.
 Initially, we like to do pair-programming with a business analyst and a technical resource that is skilled in Exploratory Data Analytics using Synapse Serverless or basic SQL.
-During this phase we are trying to uncover the _business insight_ using this new data.
-This is an iterative process that may require ingesting additional data, speaking with SMEs, asking questions, and generating visualizations.
+During this phase, we are trying to uncover the _business insight_ using this new data.
+EDA is an iterative process that may require ingesting more data, speaking with SMEs, asking more questions, and generating visualizations.

 - Evaluation Phase.
-When we find the _business insight_ we need to evaluate what to do with that data.
-In some cases we will want to persist that data into the data warehouse (so we will move to our "modeling" phase), in other cases we may decide to keep the data in the data lake/lakehouse and use it for predictive analytics (ML algorithms), and in other cases we may decide to backfill our Systems of Record with the new insights.
+When we find the _business insight_, we need to evaluate what to do with that data.
+Sometimes we will want to persist that data into the data warehouse (so we will move to our "modeling" phase), in other cases we may decide to keep the data in the data lake/lakehouse and use it for predictive analytics (ML algorithms), and in other cases we may decide to backfill our Systems of Record with the new insights.
 Based on these decisions we have a better understanding of what we need to do next.

 These methods are the core of true _Self-Service Analytics_.
 Using the data lake and a query tool that understands data lake query patterns like Synapse Serverless, we can put our data assets into the hands of business people that understand a modicum of SQL.
-We can radically shorten the time-to-value using this method and remove a lot of the risk associated with corporate data initiatives.
+We can radically shorten the time-to-value using this method and remove some of the risk associated with corporate data initiatives.

 ## Potential use cases

-Additional scenarios can benefit from this analytics pattern:
+Other scenarios that can benefit from this analytics pattern:

 - Prescriptive Analytics.
-This is where companies want to ask questions of their data such as _Next Best Action_ or _what do we do next?_.
+Companies want to ask questions of their data such as _Next Best Action_ or _what do we do next?_.
 We want to use data to be more _data-driven_ and less _gut-driven_.
 Often this data is unstructured from many external sources of varying quality.
 We want to use this data as fast as possible to evaluate our business strategy without actually loading the data into a data warehouse.
-In many cases this data becomes disposable after we have answered our questions.
+This data might be disposable after we have answered our questions.

 - Self-service ETL.
-In many cases our business analysts are actually doing ETL/ELT when they are doing their data sandboxing (EDA) activities.
+Our business analysts are actually doing ETL/ELT when they are doing their data sandboxing (EDA) activities.
+They are _transforming_ data and making it valuable.
 This can improve the scale of our ETL developers.

 ## Architecture

-This is a sample architecture for Exploratory Data Analytics:
+Sample architecture for Exploratory Data Analytics:

 ![Sample EDA Architecture](media/EDA/EDA.png)

-For EDA we are really only concerned with the right side of the picture.
+For EDA, we are only concerned with the right side of the picture.
 We use Synapse SQL Serverless as the compute engine over the data lake files.
 EDA is accomplished using:

 - T-SQL queries running directly in Synapse SQL Serverless or Synapse Spark.
 - Queries executed from a graphical query tool like Power BI or Azure Data Studio.